oneilchan/simple-lyric-scraper/README.md

-# Lyric Scraper
+# Simple Lyric Scraper

-**Lyric Scraper** is a Python-based application that allows users to search for song lyrics by entering the artist and song title.
+**Simple Lyric Scraper** is a Python-based application that allows users to search for song lyrics by entering the artist and song title.
 It features both a command-line interface (CLI) and a graphical user interface (GUI) built with Tkinter.
 The application fetches lyrics from [AZLyrics](https://www.azlyrics.com/) and displays them in the chosen interface.

 ---